Self-Strengthening Movement: Beginnings

 Early works by scholars such as Chen Lujiong (1730), Wang Dahai (1791), and Xie Qinggao (1820) already espoused the idea that Western countries were a threat due to their superior military technology: these scholars also called for the adoption of Western weapon technology.

 Scholar official Wei Yuan, writing on behalf of Commissioner Lin Zexu at the close of the First Opium War, expressed advocacy for production of Western armament and warships.
 By the 1830s and 1840s, proposals emerged urging the use of Western military technology for defense against foreign powers, as well as specific reforms to traditional institutions such as the Imperial Examinations to assist the propagation of the new technology.
 During the First Opium War, Lin Zexu purchased a few hundred guns and a ship from Europeans.

 The Taiping rebellion (1851–1864) was not primitive in terms of weapons, relatively.
 An ever growing number of Western weapons dealers and blackmarketeers sold Western weapons such as modern muskets, rifles, and cannons to the rebels.
 Taiping leadership advocated the adoption of railways and steamships among other Western developments.
 Zeng Guofan, official in Hunan province, begun recruitment for his privately managed militia, the Xiang Army, sourcing funds from local merchants, to combat the rebels, using Western weapons and training.
 Imperial forces encompassed the Ever Victorious Army, consisting of Chinese soldiers led by a European officer corps (see Frederick Townsend Ward and Charles Gordon), backed by British arms companies like Willoughbe & Ponsonby.

-By 1860, the overwhelming bulk of the Chinese scholarly class had become conscious of the radical transformation that was occurring.
+By 1860, the overwhelming bulk of the Chinese political class had become conscious of the radical transformation that was occurring.
 They now proclaimed that change was irresistible and advocated for deeper studies of Western technology.

-In July 1861, Prince Gong declared that he had received Imperial approbation for the purchase of foreign weapons for self-strengthening, initiating the reform movement.
+In July 1861, Prince Gong declared that he had received imperial approbation for the purchase of foreign weapons for self-strengthening, initiating the reform movement.